exsto1/corona_maestro_auto_dock/README.md

 ### README WIP

-Workflow to automate calculating RMSD values between protein and ligands in Maestro and Vina.
+Workflow to automate calculating RMSD values between ligands from crystals and Docked protein-ligand complexes in Maestro and Vina.